Tvalc/GCA/docs/Story/chapters/Ch1.md

 - Enemy types: Roaches and Spamtons
 - Status effects (Confusion)
 - Improvised weapons
+- **Party System**: Players can have up to 4 characters in their party at any time.
+Party members can be swapped at designated rest points.
+Party composition affects dialogue, combat bonuses, and story outcomes.
+Relationship levels between characters unlock special abilities and combo attacks.

 ### Surface World
 - Basic movement and stealth mechanics